ch007m/use-cases/fabric-camel-spring-rest/README.md

 # Camel REST & CRUD Quickstart

-When the project is deployed into Fabric and that a container has been created with the profile `demo-camelrest` then you can access the REST service using the following curl/http requests
+When the project is deployed into Fabric and that a Fuse container has been created with the profile `demo-camelrest` then you can access the REST service using the following curl/http requests

 ## Curl